-\ Effective September 7, 2018, the Company declared the existence of a force majeure event under the Baños del Indio option thereby deferring the Company's obligation to make the September 22, 2018 property payment and any subsequent property payments and work expenditures for a maximum of 24 months from the date of declaration.
+^{} Effective September 4, 2018, the Company formally declared the existence of a force majeure event under the Baños Option thereby deferring the Company's obligation to make the September 22, 2018 property payment and any subsequent property payments and work expenditures.
 Despite the Company acting in good faith in its negotiations with the community, the Company, to date, has been unable to reach an access agreement in order to initiate its exploration program on the Baños properties.
-A local community worker has been hired to advocate for the Company and work towards the resolution of this matter.
+The Company continues to work towards the resolution of this matter.